glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 The autocorrelation, defined by equation {% katex %}(3){% endkatex %}, is the special case of the cross correlation of a time series with itself.
 It provides a measure of the *dependence* or *similarity* of its past and future.
-The analog of the Cross Correlation Theorem for autocorrelation is given by,
+The version of the Cross Correlation Theorem for autocorrelation is given by,

 {% katex display %}